OTS 38 Revolver: Stechkin’s Suppressed Wheelgun

 It's a suppressed revolver, but not an internally suppressed one: this one's a Nagant fitted with a homemade can.

 Nope.
-In fact there is no silencer to attach to the barrel.
-The sound and flash of each round is fully contained within the cartridge case.
+In fact, there is no silencer to attach to the barrel.
+The sound and flash of each round are fully contained within the cartridge case.
 Inside the case is a piston.
-After firing the piston seals the cartridge’s neck.
+After firing, the piston seals the cartridge’s neck.
 This eliminates the noise, smoke and flash by acting as a barrier after the round is touched off.
 In essence, each round acts as its own silencer.

 Note: don’t confuse the OTs-38 or a silencer-equipped Nagant (both wheelguns), with the Pistolet Beschumnyj: all three are Commie guns, but the latter is an integrally suppressed semi-auto.